Adanos020/egui_dock/CONTRIBUTING.md

 # Contributing

-In order to contribute to this project, please follow the guide below:
+In order to contribute to this project, please follow the guide below.

+## Issues

+File an issue only if you want to report a bug or request a feature.

+Bug reports should include how to reproduce said bug, if known.

+## Pull requests

 1. Fork this repository.
 2. In your fork create a branch for your changes - do **not** submit directly to `main`.